-NURS 510 - Policy Organization and Financing Healthcare (3)
+NURS 510 - Policy, Organization, and Financing in Healthcare (3)

-This course focuses on health policy formation and evaluation in politics enhancing the student's political knowledge and skills in preparing for leadership roles in policy-making and public health.
-Topics include history, trends, and issues in health care systems; legal issues; legislation and regulation; funding, planning, delivery systems, and evaluation of health care services to individuals and populations.
-Methods of fostering creative and positive change in nursing roles, both as participants in policy processes and as professionals affected by policy changes, are included in this course.
-The student will analyze the complex dynamics of organizational process, structure, culture, and outcomes in state and national public sector policy making that affects nursing.
+This course focuses on health policy development and evaluation in politics to enhance political knowledge and skills in preparing for leadership roles in policy-making, advocacy, and public health.
+Students will analyze complex dynamics of healthcare finance, organizational process, structure, culture, and outcomes in state and national public sectors for policy-making impacting nursing.